Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 EB2 Visa Interview

 The embassy of the immigration office in charge of your case will notify you when and where to appear for your EB2 visa interview.
-It is important to prepare for the interview by gathering all the necessary documents ahead of time.
+It is essential to prepare for the interview by gathering all the necessary documents ahead of time.

 An officer will typically ask you questions about your qualifications, job history, background, and other details relating to your application.